Italy’s Fantastic 5: How to Spend 2 Days in the Seaside Towns of Cinque Terre

 Note: The ferries do not stop in Corniglia because the town has no water access.

-With our hiking plan scrapped, we decide to take to the water for the best view of all five Cinque Terre towns.
+With our hiking plan scrapped during our honeymoon, we opted to take to the water for the best view of all five Cinque Terre towns.

 Read More: The Best of the Amalfi Coast Italy in 4 Amazingly Affordable Days